updated on 11 June 2024

 Very briefly, QWE is one of the four requirements necessary to qualify as a solicitor via the SQE.

-It can be undertaken before, during and/or after completing SQE1 and SQE2, at up to four organisations, including law firms, law centres and university pro bono clinics.
+It can be undertaken before, during and/or after completing SQE1 and SQE2, at up to four organisations.
+QWE can include working at a law firm, volunteering at law centres and university pro bono clinics, doing a placement during your law degree and more.
 Your QWE must total at least two years of experience.
 Your work will count as QWE only if you’re providing legal services, which can often be measured against the Solicitors Regulation Authority’s (SRA’s) statement of solicitor competence.

-To find out more about what QWE is and what counts as QWE, head to LCN’s SQE hub and read our LCN Says which details everything we know about the new system so far.
+To find out more about what QWE is and what counts as QWE, head to LCN’s SQE hub and read our SQE qualifying work experience FAQs for answers to all your SQE questions.

 Before you have your QWE confirmed or accredited, it’s worth dedicating time to recording your experience as you build it up.
-This will help you to identify whether there are any gaps that require addressing as you progress through the process.
+This will help you to identify whether there are any gaps in your knowledge and skills that require addressing as you progress through the process.
 The SRA has put together a template that candidates can use to do this.

 The template includes two sections, ‘placement details’ and ‘meeting the competencies’, which encourages candidates to consider the various competencies that they’ve been exposed to during their placements.
 QWE employers/providers may also have templates or processes in place to support candidates to record their experience, so check with the organisation you’re working with first to see how they can help.

-Recording your QWE in this way isn’t compulsory and won’t be required when you register your experience with the SRA.
+Recording your QWE in this way isn’t compulsory and won’t be required when you register your experience with the SRA, but it’ll set you up for success in the long run.

 Remember, you should also be completing SQE preparation courses to give yourself the best chance of passing the exams.